UMassCDS/IHOP-Reddit/README.md

     'model_path': '<path to single model output of ihop.community2vec.py model training>' }
 ```
-Run `app.py --config config.json` to start the application on port 8050, you will be able to navigate to http://localhost:8050/ to see the app running.
+Run `python app.py --config config.json` to start the application on port 8050, you will be able to navigate to http://localhost:8050/ to see the app running.
 You can also run using the `--debug` flag to have the application dynamically relaunch on code changes.

 # External Dependencies